MartinT86/MartinT86.github.io/_posts/PUB_2016-11-29-unit-of-work.md

 For my dependecies I now create a new instance of each so in effect I am still testing each class, just not individually.

 These aren't integration tests though.
+The boundaries will still be mocked out.
+The boundaries may be external, such as a database or an api, or they may be internal still, such as the layers of the application.

 ## Refactoring